aeternity/ae_mdw/docs/architecture.md

 transaction queries.

-When constructing detailed replies to the requests, Middleware often looks into data belonging to the AE node's Merkle-Patricia Trees.
+When constructing detailed replies to the requests, Middleware often looks into data belonging to the AE node's Merkle-Patricia Tries.

 ### Plain data indices